Nadrieril/derive-generic-visitor/README.md

 - `override_skip(Ty)`: similar to `override(Ty)`, but the default implementation does nothing, and no `enter_Ty` or `exit_Ty` methods are generated.
 - `override(Ty)`, `drive(Ty)` and `skip(Ty)`: behave the same as their counterparts in the `Visit` and `VisitMut` derives.

-Notes:
- - the `visitable_group` interface makes it possible to write composable visitor wrappers that provide reusable functionality.
+Note: the `visitable_group` interface makes it possible to write composable visitor wrappers that provide reusable functionality.
 For an example, see [`derive_generic_visitor/tests/visitable_group_wrapper.rs`].